Print

 Assessment is based on projects developed in groups where it must be clearly marked which parts of the applications each group member contributed to.

-Furthermore, each group member must hand in an additional 1-2 pages (one page is considered 2400 characters) of individual reflections on the work they have done.
+Furthermore, each student must hand in an additional 1-2 pages (one page is considered 2400 characters) of individual reflections on the work they have done.

-Assessed by the lecturer and an internal assessor.
+Assessed by the lecturer and an internal assessor without oral presentation or defence.

-Students who fail the ordinary exam will be given a new deadline for handing in a revised assignment.
+Same as the ordinary exam (individually or group assignment if possible).
+Students who fail the ordinary exam will be given a new deadline to hand in.

 Grading criteria